Aaron Judge Player Props: Yankees vs. White Sox

-On Monday, Aaron Judge (hitting .200 in his past 10 games) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+The New York Yankees, including Aaron Judge (.226 batting average in his past 10 games), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-4 with an RBI) against the Astros.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the White Sox.

 Aaron Judge Game Info & Props vs. the White Sox